huan/node-facenet/README.md

 ### align

-Draw a rectangle with five landmarks on all faces in the image.
+Draw a rectangle with five landmarks on all faces in the input\_image, save it to output\_image.

 ```shell
 $ ts-node bin/align.ts input_image output_image